-This Interim Standard was prepared by the Joint Standards Australia/Standards New Zealand Committee EL-024 on Protection against Lightning to supersede AS 1768-1991 (NZS/AS 1768-1991) Lightning protection.
+This Standard was prepared by the Joint Standards Australia/Standards New Zealand Committee EL-024, Protection against Lightning, to supersede AS/NZS 1768(Int):2003, Lightning protection.

-This Interim Standard is intended to provide authoritative guidance on the principles and practices of lightning protection for a wide range of structures and systems.
+This Standard is intended to provide authoritative guidance on the principles and practices of lightning protection for a wide range of structures and systems.
 It is not intended for mandatory application but, if called up in a contractual situation, compliance with this Standard requires compliance with all relevant clauses of the Standard such that the level of protection will be sufficient to achieve a tolerable level of risk as determined by the risk calculation.